 National Environmental Crimes & Incidents Hotline (24 hours): 0800 205 005

 In addition, there are a number of national and provincial hotlines that may be useful for the reporting of environmental crimes, gathering information and identifying the right authorities and their contact information.
-The hotlines numbers and descriptions can be downloaded here.

-Download the DEA booklet Stepping Up Enforcement here.
+Download the DEA booklet Stepping Up Enforcement.

 Civil society, community based organisations, communities and individuals have a critical role to play in the enforcement and monitoring of environmental violations by mining companies.
 One of the key tools available to these affected parties is the reporting of criminal activities by mining companies.
 The Centre’s guide When Mines Break Environmental Laws: How to Use Criminal Prosecution to Enforce Environmental Rights is an accessible, easy-to-use guide to the criminal process, and comes with a schedule of criminal offences potentially applicable to mining activities (which will be updated from time to time).
 In publishing and distributing this guide, the Centre hopes to empower communities and other affected parties to hold mining companies that operate in criminal contravention of the law, who operate without water use licences or environmental authorisations or in non-compliance with their environmental management plans and social and labour plans, to account and to ensure their rights and interests are protected.

 Download the booklet and schedules here: